Kapi2910/kapi2910.github.io/index.md

 {% include_relative _includes/publications.md %}

-## About Me

-- I have a deep regard for mathematics and it is my pass time activity to learn and solve problems in math.
-- I also have an acute sense of taste and smell owing to my interest in cooking.
-- In my free time, I play chess.
-I am always open to a good match on [Lichess](https://lichess.org/@/AadityaP)
+## Beyond My Academic Work

+I have a deep appreciation for mathematics and often spend my free time solving problems just for fun.
+I also enjoy playing chess and am always open to a good match on Lichess.
+Cooking is another passion of mine, and while I experiment in the kitchen, I occasionally share my creations on Instagram.
+Additionally, I love collaborating and going beyond my defined role—whether it's spending extra hours as a TA to help students gain confidence or contributing wherever I can to support those around me.

 <!--
 You can use HTML elements in Markdown, such as the comment element, and they won't be affected by a markdown parser.
 However, if you create an HTML element in your markdown file, you cannot use markdown syntax within that element's contents.